 Hakuba also has numerous bars and clubs if you wish to drink or dance the long winter nights away.

 Hakuba is about one hour by bus from Nagano city.
-The JR Oito Line connects Hakuba to Matsumoto (1 hour).
-Oito Line trains from Hakuba or Kamishiro station go to Yanaba.
-It is easy to connect a visit to Hakuba with seeing the amazing Matsumoto Castle in Matsumoto and Zenkoji Temple in Nagano.
+By train, the JR Oito Line connects Hakuba to Matsumoto (1 hour 45 min).
+Using the Oito Line, it is easy to combine a visit to Hakuba with a trip to Zenkoji Temple in Nagano, then the amazing Matsumoto Castle in Matsumoto, followed by Hakuba.

 There are highway bus services to Shinjuku, Tokyo, Nagoya (3 hours, 10 mins), and Osaka to Nagano as well as direct buses to Hakuba from Shinjuku (about 4 and a half hours), Tokyo, Matsumoto and from Nagoya Station.
 From Nagano city take National Highway 406 west if you are driving.